 What is yam and how do you cook it?
 Firstly, can I burst your bubbles and break it to you that yam is a Vegetable… Well, a tuberous root vegetable!!
 More, importantly, yam should not be confused with sweet potatoes.
 They are not the same thing.
-What is Yam?
-According […]
+In today’s post, I […]

 This food is one of the breakfast staples in Nigeria or should I say weekend breakfast.
 Last Saturday, babe made breakfast and I thought I would share with you my bae’s egg sauce.